Plastic Surgeon Specializing in African American Rhinoplasty

 In the following months, your swelling will continue to subside.
 By month two or three, your face will have nearly healed entirely with minimal swelling.
 However, some residual swelling could persist in the tip of the nose for twelve months.
 By the twelve-month mark, you can be confident that the results you see are permanent.

-African American rhinoplasty is often combined with other cosmetic procedures to maximize the overall appearance.
+It’s common for our African American rhinoplasty patients to combine rhinoplasty with other cosmetic procedures to maximize their overall appearance.
 These procedures are often conducted simultaneously, so you don’t have to worry about back-to-back procedures.
 Dr. Dominic Castellano has years of experience performing two types of cosmetic procedures at the same time.

 Rhinoplasty and Facelift